 This front crawl article explains why overreaching with the arm above water during the recovery can lead to both decreased performance and shoulder problems.

 This article is part of a series that describes common swimming mistakes and how to correct them.

-Arm Recovery Technique
+Arm Recovery – Technique

 However, there are swimmers that delay the hand entry too much or even wait until the arm is completely extended above water before letting it drop it into the water.

 I don’t agree with this argument however for the following reasons:

-- If you enter your arm early in the water, it will push water molecules out of the way for the rest of your body and as a consequence create less total drag.
+1) If you enter your arm early in the water, it will push water molecules out of the way for the rest of your body and as a consequence create less total drag.

-- Letting your extended arm drop flat into the water creates turbulence, again creating drag.
+2) Letting your extended arm drop flat into the water creates turbulence, again creating drag.

-Fixing Your Swimming Technique
+Correcting Your Swimming Technique